rlawrenc/cosc_304/README.md

  - Develop programs and database-backed applications that connect to databases, execute queries and updates, process results, and present output.
  - Perform data extraction, analysis, reporting, and visualization using data stored in databases.
  - Explain and use transactions, including the ACID properties and basic transaction control, and apply database security mechanisms including SQL privileges using GRANT and REVOKE.
- - Use structured and semi-structured data representations including JSON and XML, and explain fundamental differences between relational and NoSQL database approaches.
+ - Use semi-structured data representations including JSON and XML, and explain fundamental differences between relational and NoSQL database approaches.
  - Configure and run database systems using containerization technology such as Docker.
  - Use AI to assist with database querying, design, programming, and analysis while critically evaluating and validating AI-generated outputs.